Wolverhampton Wanderers F.C.: League history

 Wolverhampton Wanderers was a founder member of the Football League in 1888.
-The 2022–23 season is Wolves' 124th in the Football League system.
-Wolves have spent 117 of their 123 seasons to date within the top two tiers of English football.
+The 2024–25 season is Wolves' 126th in the Football League system.
+Wolves have spent 119 of their 125 completed seasons to date within the top two tiers of English football.
 Wolves played in the third tier on four occasions, each occasion lasting just one season; three of these seasons ended with promotion back to the second tier as Champions, and one ended in relegation to the fourth tier.
 The club has played two seasons in England's fourth tier (in the 1980s).